- General Questions

 Can I share a recipe that I found on Just One Cookbook?

-Can I use your photos on my blog?
+Can I use your photo?